Today we are dealing with a phenomenon called “rashism”: a public dialogue among scholars has taken place.

 The event was organized by the Holodomor Research Institute of the National Museum of the Holodomor-Genocide.
 The first part of the event took place in Zoom format.

-Leading scientists, representatives of the authorities, the Mejlis of the Crimean Tatar people, and educators took part in the event.
+Leading scholars, representatives of the authorities, the Mejlis of the Crimean Tatar people, and educators took part in the event.

 Participants in the discussion talked about why it is necessary to investigate the crimes of the communist totalitarian regime in Soviet Ukraine, the similarities between the policies of state terror of the USSR and modern Russia against Ukraine, and why it was possible to repeat the policy of genocide.